terascope/teraslice/docs/packages/data-mate/overview.md

 ### isValidDate

-`isValidDate(input) - Validates that the input is a valid date or a list of valid dates (epoch/ unix time)`
+`isValidDate(input, context) - Validates that the input is a valid date or a list of valid dates (epoch/ unix time)`

 ```javascript
 FieldValidator.isValidDate('2019-03-17'); // true